mockery/mockery/README.markdown

 value1 and the second value2.
 Note that all subsequent calls to a mocked method will always return the final value (or the only value) given to this declaration.

+    andReturnNull() / andReturn([NULL])

+Both of the above options are primarily for communication to test readers.
+They mark the mock object method call as returning NULL or nothing.

     andReturns(array)

 Alternative syntax for andReturn() that accepts a simple array instead of a list of parameters.